sphereio/sphere-message-processing/README.md

 [![Build Status](https://travis-ci.org/sphereio/sphere-message-processing.png?branch=master)](https://travis-ci.org/sphereio/sphere-message-processing) [![NPM version](https://badge.fury.io/js/sphere-message-processing.png)](http://badge.fury.io/js/sphere-message-processing)

-**sphere-message-processing** is a node.js library that helps you to write message listeners for your SPHERE.IO projects.
+**sphere-message-processing** is a node.js library that helps you to write message listeners for your commercetools&#8482; platform projects.
-The SPHERE.IO API provides the  [messages](/dev/http-api-projects-messages.html) resource, that allows you to react on different events happening in the project and to take some actions when these events happen.
+The commercetools&#8482; platform API provides the  [messages](http://dev.commercetools.com/http-api-projects-messages.html) resource, that allows you to react on different events happening in the project and to take some actions when these events happen.

 Message processing can be a pretty complicated process, since you need to make sure that all of the messages are processed in correct order and the processing is idempotent, so that it can be retried if something goes wrong.
 You also need to provide rich monitoring and management capabilities to figure out when something goes wrong.
 The library aims to take most of these infrastructure-related complexities away from you and let you fully concentrate on the business logic of message processing.